TeamHeka/medkit/docs/examples/edsnlp.md

 attributes to these entities and spans.

-To be used within medkit, the pipeline could be wrapped into a generic {class}`~.SpacyDocPipeline` operation.
+To be used within medkit, the pipeline could be wrapped into a generic {class}`~medkit.text.spacy.SpacyDocPipeline` operation.
 But medkit also provides a dedicated {class}`~.EDSNLPDocPipeline` operation, with some additional support for specific EDS-NLP components:

 ```{code-cell} ipython3